garrettgman/garrettgman.github.io/foundations.md

 Every measurement creates a _value_, a piece of information that describes a specific part of the world at a specific time.
 Measurements make it easy to quantify variation because they provide a rigorous way to observe the world.

 Measurements, variables, and observations give data sets a structure that parallels the structure of natural laws.
-Natural laws contain variables whose values correspond when the variables are measured under identical conditions.
-For example, the natural law $F = MA$ contains the variables $F$, $M$, and $A$; and it implies that you will observe trios of values such that
+Natural laws state how the values of variables will correspond when the variables are measured under identical conditions.
+In other words, a natural law states how the values of variables will correspond within an observation.
+For example, the law $F = MA$ states that when you measure a particle's force, mass, and acceleration, you will observe trios of values such that

 $$f_{1} = m_{1} * a_{1}$$
 $$f_{2} = m_{2} * a_{2}$$